Frequently Asked Questions on Keystone Exams

 As with the PSSA tests, students with special needs may take Keystone Exams with the accommodations listed in a student Individualized Education Plan, subject to any limitations the state applies to a particular test.

-Q: Will colleges and universities view success on Keystone Exams as an advantage during the college admissions process?
+Q: Will colleges and universities view success on Keystone Exams as an advantage during the college admission process?

 Current information counselors have shared about college acceptance patterns indicates that state test results are not important factors in acceptance decisions.